Rockwood attracts private equity bids for CeramTec -sources

-FRANKFURT (Reuters) - U.S. specialty chemicals company Rockwood Holdings Inc (ROC.N) has attracted bids from private equity groups for its industrial ceramics unit CeramTec, people familiar with the deal said.
+FRANKFURT, April 26 (Reuters) - U.S. specialty chemicals company Rockwood Holdings Inc has attracted bids from private equity groups for its industrial ceramics unit CeramTec, people familiar with the deal said.

-Permira PERM.UL, Cinven CINV.UL, BC Partners BCPRT.UL, TPG Capital and Bain Capital have handed in second-round bids by a Friday, April 26, deadline, people familiar with the investors said.
+Permira, Cinven, BC Partners, TPG Capital and Bain Capital have handed in second-round bids by a Friday, April 26, deadline, people familiar with the investors said.

 Bids came in a range of roughly 1.2 billion to 1.5 billion euros ($1.6-$2 billion), two sources said.